gatling/gatling-enterprise-control-plane-deployment/terraform/aws/README.md

 # Gatling Private Locations & Private Packages Deployment on AWS with Terraform

-This repository contains Terraform scripts for deploying Gatling Private Locations and Private Packages along with necessary AWS resources.
+This repository contains Terraform modules for deploying Gatling Control Plane, Private Location and Private Package along with necessary AWS resources.
 It is designed to facilitate the setup of Gatling load testing solutions in a standardized and secure manner.

 ## Prerequisites